codaitya/codaitya.github.io/_posts/2020-09-26-building-amazing-teams.md

   > In 1962, President John F. Kennedy visited NASA for the first time.
 During his tour of the facility, he met a janitor who was carrying a broom down the hallway.
 The President then casually asked the janitor what he did for NASA, and the janitor replied, “I’m helping put a man on the moon.”

   A workforce on mission can do wonders.
 When the people can derive meaning out of their work, they are motivated to put more than a hundred percent.
 People feel they have a stake in the game.
+  A corollary is, that teams having members aligned with the mission have great leaders steering the wheel.
+I am yet to come across such a team and not find a remarkable leadership team at the helm.
+Maybe its a self-fulfilling cycle of leaders and teams reinforcing each other.

 - **Structure of the organization incentivizes innovation** :
   DARPA (Defense Advanced Research Projects Agency) is a research and development agency of the United States Department of Defense.
-It has been the cradle of many innovationa, internet being one of them.
+It has been the cradle of many innovations, internet being one of them.
 An excerpt from Loonshot
   >DARPA’s structure has eliminated the benefit of spending any time on politics, of trying to sound smart in meetings and put down your colleagues by highlighting the warts in their nutty loonshots so that you can curry favor and win promotions.
   DARPA is run like a loose collection of small startups, with no career ladder.
 A hundred or so program managers each lead one project or field of research.
 They are granted an extraordinary degree of autonomy and visibility,